cfpb/hmda-platform/README.md

 docker-compose up
 ```

-The entire filing plaform can be spun up using a one line command.
-Using this locally running instance of Platform One, no authentication is needed.
+The entire filing platform can be launched using a one line command.
+No authentication is needed when using this locally running instance of the HMDA Platform.

 ```shell
 # Bring up the hmda-platform
 docker-compose up hmda-platform
 ```

-Additionally, there are several environment varialbes that can be configured/changed.
+Additionally, there are several environment variables that can be configured/changed.
 The platform uses sensible defaults for each one.
 However, if required they can be overridden:

 ```
 CASSANDRA_CLUSTER_HOSTS